separovichabel/abel-santos/assembleia-batista/LondonBaptistConfession.md

 ## CHAPTER 15 - OF REPENTANCE UNTO LIFE AND SALVATION <a id="15"></a>

 ### Paragraph 1
-Such of the elect that are converted at riper years, having someme lived in the state of nature, and therein served divers pleasures, God in their effectual calling gives them repentance to life.
-1 1 Titus 3:2-5
+Such of the elect that are converted at riper years, having someme lived in the state of nature, and therein served divers pleasures, God in their effectual calling gives them repentance to life. **[1]**

+**[1]** Titus 3:2-5

 ### Paragraph 2
-Whereas there is none that does good and does not sin, 2 and the best of men may, through the power and deceiulness of their corrupon dwelling in them, with the prevalency of temptaon, fall in to great sins and provocaons; God has, in the covenant of grace, mercifully provided that believers so sinning and falling be renewed through repentance unto salvaon.
-3
+Whereas there is none that does good and does not sin, **[2]** and the best of men may, through the power and deceiulness of their corrupon dwelling in them, with the prevalency of temptaon, fall in to great sins and provocaons; God has, in the covenant of grace, mercifully provided that believers so sinning and falling be renewed through repentance unto salvaon. **[3]**

 **[2]** Eccles.
 7:20

 **[3]** Luke 22:31,32

 ### Paragraph 3
-This saving repentance is an evangelical grace, **[4]** whereby a person, being by the Holy Spirit made sensible of the manifold evils of his sin, does, by faith in Christ, humble himself for it with godly sorrow, detestaon of it, and self-abhorrancy, **[5]** praying for pardon and strength of grace, with a purpose and endeavor, by supplies of the Spirit, to walk before God unto all well-pleasing in all things.
-6
+This saving repentance is an evangelical grace, **[4]** whereby a person, being by the Holy Spirit made sensible of the manifold evils of his sin, does, by faith in Christ, humble himself for it with godly sorrow, detestaon of it, and self-abhorrancy, **[5]** praying for pardon and strength of grace, with a purpose and endeavor, by supplies of the Spirit, to walk before God unto all well-pleasing in all things. **[6]**

 **[4]** Zech.
 12:10; Acts 11:18

-5

-Ezek.
+**[5]** Ezek.
 36:31; 2 Cor.
 7:11

 **[6]** Ps.
 119:6,128

 ### Paragraph 4
-As repentance is to be connued through the whole course of our lives, upon the account of the body of death, and the moons thereof, so it is every man's duty to repent of his parcular known sins parcularly. **[7]**Luke 19:8; 1 Tim.
+As repentance is to be connued through the whole course of our lives, upon the account of the body of death, and the moons thereof, so it is every man's duty to repent of his parcular known sins parcularly. **[7]**

+**[7]** Luke 19:8; 1 Tim.
 1:13,15

 ### Paragraph 5
 Such is the provision which God has made through Christ in the covenant of grace for the preservaon of believers unto salvaon, that although there is no sin so small but it deserves damnaon, **[8]** yet there is no sin so great that it shall bring damnaon to them that repent, **[9]** which makes the constant preaching of repentance necessary.